 Germanic also made changes in the IE vowel system, though these were less extensive than the consonant changes.
 The three most important vowels in the Indo-European languages were a, e and o, each of which could be either short or long.
-There were also short i and u, which could operate either as unstressed vowels or as approximants (i.e. [j] and [w]) Let us exemplify two vowel changes in stressed syllables: IE short o became o o and IE long o became o o.
+There were also short i and u, which could operate either as unstressed vowels or as approximants (i.e. [j] and [w]) Let us exemplify two vowel changes in stressed syllables: IE short o became G a, and IE long \bar{a} became G \bar{o} .